-Negotiation in the US involves offers and counter offers until both parties are satisfied with the deal.
+Negotiation in the US involves offers and counter-offers until both parties are satisfied with the deal.
 Most competent negotiators make an offer anticipating that you will have a counter-offer.
 In other words, they don't offer their highest number first.
-Even if your first offer is entirely satisfactory, you can probably ask for and get a better offer.
+Even if your first offer is entirely satisfactory, you can probably ask for a better offer.

-I have seen this myself, when I followed a colleague from one company to another.
+I saw this when I followed a colleague from one company to another.
 Somehow I ended up with a better job title, even though we had similar levels of experience and the exact same job title at the previous job.
-I suspect this happened because I negotiated a higher salary.
+I suspect this only happened because I negotiated a higher salary.

-Negotiating your job offer can have a surprising impact on not just your prosperity, but on your career development and how your peers view you.
+Negotiating your job offer can have a surprising impact not just on your prosperity but also on your career development and how your peers view you.

-When you're applying for jobs, it is important to know both what your skills are worth in general, and how they're compensated at the company you're interviewing at.
-Many companies explain their benefits on their web sites, and a very small number even reveal their salaries.
-You can also find information on sites like Glassdoor.
+When you're applying for jobs, you need to know both what your skills are worth in general, and how they're compensated at the company you're interviewing at.
+Many companies explain their benefits on their web sites, and a tiny number even reveal their salaries.
+You can also find information on salary and compensation sites.
 You can find salary information for specific positions at specific companies.
-You can also find general salary information for positions in various geographic regions.
+You can also find general salary information for jobs in various geographic regions.

 You can also use your professional network to research salaries and compensation.
-Few people in the US will feel comfortable revealing their salaries when directly asked, but you can get a very good approximation by asking indirectly:
+Few people in the US will feel comfortable revealing their salaries when directly asked.
+Still, you can sometimes get an approximation by asking indirectly:

 Negotiations can intimidate and exhaust you.
-Many people have a tendency to talk too much and reveal too much information, especially when in an uncomfortable situation.
-For this reason, remaining silent is an important skill in negotiations.
+Many people talk too much and reveal too much information, especially when in an uncomfortable situation.
+For this reason, remaining silent is a vital skill in negotiations.

-There is a huge difference between saying "I'd need a higher salary" followed by thirty seconds of silence, and saying the same thing but filling the silence afterwards with more words.
-Continuing to speak after a request can paint us as lacking confidence, betray our intent downplaying our request, or deflect the conversation to another topic.
-I've certainly seen folks who ask for more and then immediately explain that it's ok if they can't get it.
+Saying "I'd need a higher salary," followed by thirty seconds of silence, is very different from saying the same thing followed with filler words.
+Continuing to speak after a request can paint you as lacking confidence, downplay your request, or deflect the conversation to another topic.
+I've seen folks who ask for more and then immediately explain that it's ok if they can't get it.

 Asking for something won't work unless you wait for a response.
-Unfortunately, silence is a known negotiation tactic, so a skilled negotiator may give you a long opportunity to derail your request.
+Unfortunately, silence is a known negotiation tactic, so a skilled negotiator may give you an extended opportunity to derail your request.

 Practice silence with a friend.
 Practice an entire negotiation.
 When you ask for a better offer, make a game of how long you can wait without speaking.

-These are some ideas for how you might respond to common situations when negotiating a job offer.
+These are some ideas for how you might respond to everyday situations when negotiating a job offer.
 In all cases, I suggest honesty in your responses.
-I also suggest practicing these various common situations with a friend so you can develop your own natural responses.
+I also recommend practicing these various situations with a friend so you can develop your own natural reactions.

 Accepting a job offer is a big deal.
-I would never accept an offer without having time to discuss it with my friends and family.
-Since iOS developers don't negotiate and cut deals for a living (and recruiters do), it's important to have some time and space to consider the offer and decide on your next move.
+I would never accept an offer without having time to discuss it with my friends and family. iOS developers don't negotiate and cut deals for a living.
+Since recruiters negotiate all day, you should take some time and space to consider the offer and decide on your next move.

-Sometimes the recruiter tells us a third party (e.g. the hiring manager or a director) is the only person who could do X, Y or Z. Sometimes a third party does have to be consulted, other times this is a "higher authority" gambit, and the recruiter actually already has the power.
-They might say "I'll have to ask the director", or "I don't think the director would want to do that", or "Why would the director agree to that?"
-In these cases your best option is often to schedule a meeting with that person.
+Sometimes the recruiter tells us a third party (e.g., the hiring manager or a director) is the only person who could do X, Y, or Z. Sometimes a third party has to be consulted; other times, this is a "higher authority" gambit, and the recruiter already has the power.
+They might say, "I'll have to ask the director," or "I don't think the director would want to do that," or "Why would the director agree to that?"
+In these cases, your best option is often to schedule a meeting with that person.

 You may find my series on evaluating job offers helpful.